 5.0 TESTING & PERFORMANCE REQUIREMENTS

 5.1 GENERAL: The HDPE or MDPE composite shell with foam plastic core building material submitted to the laboratory for testing shall be representative samples of the manufactured product.
 Test procedures, equipment, and materials shall be in compliance with international testing procedures and standards.
+All intended tests specified in Section 5.4.7 of this criteria shall be specified in a test proposal.
+In addition, it shall be approved by a Peer Review Panel following Sections 5.4.7 and 5.4.8 of this criteria.

 5.2 HDPE or MDPE SHELL